galamiram/tokenizer/README.md

     ```
     xcode-select --install
     ```
-## Build the tokenizer container in the minikube docket environment
+## Build the Tokenizer container in the Minikube docker environment

 ```
 make build